Mike Pence Tells Congress He Will Not Reject Electoral College Votes

 Vice President Mike Pence announced he would not try to decertify the electoral college votes for President-elect Joe Biden during Wednesday’s joint session of Congress.

-“I do not believe that the Founders of our country intended to invest the Vice President with unilateral authority to decide which electoral votes should be counted during the Joint Session of Congress,” Pence wrote.
+“I do not believe that the Founders of our country intended to invest the Vice President with unilateral authority to decide which electoral votes should be counted during the Joint Session of Congress, and no Vice President in American history has ever asserted such an authority,” Pence wrote.

-Pence released his letter to Trump as the president was speaking at a rally opposing the results of the 2020 presidential election.
+Pence released his letter to Congress as the president was speaking at a rally opposing the results of the 2020 presidential election.

+During his speech in front of the White House, Trump repeatedly urged Pence to act at the hearing to stop the certification of the electoral college votes.

+“Mike Pence I hope you’re going to stand up for the good of our Constitution and the good of our country and if you’re not, I’m going to be very disappointed in you, I will tell you right now,” Trump said.
+“I am not hearing good stories.”

 — Mike Pence (@Mike_Pence) January 6, 2021